browserpass/browserpass-extension/README.md

 This means that phishing attack prevention is enabled, and Browserpass is only showing you entries from your password store that match this domain.

 In order for Browserpass to correctly determine matching entries, it is expected that your password store follows naming conventions (see [Organizing password store](#organizing-password-store)), in particular your file or folder name must contain TLD, i.e. not `github.gpg`, but `github.com.gpg`.
-If an attacker directed you to `https://github.co/login` (notice `.co`), browserpass will **not** present `github.com` entry in the popup.
+If an attacker directed you to `https://github.co/login` (notice `.co`), Browserpass will **not** present `github.com` entry in the popup.
 However if you intentionally want to re-use the same credentials on multiple domains (e.g. `amazon.com` and `amazon.co.uk`), see [How to use the same username and password pair on multiple domains](#how-to-use-the-same-username-and-password-pair-on-multiple-domains).

 Browserpass will display entries for the current domain, as well as all parent entries, but not entries from different subdomains.
 Suppose you are currently on `https://v3.app.example.com`, Browserpass will present all the following entries in popup (if they exist): `v3.app.example.com`, `app.example.com`, `example.com`; but it will not present entries like `v2.app.example.com` or `wiki.example.com`.